biocompibens/cellmodelling/README.md

 python ./SET/model.py -l ./dataExamples/ependymaP30/Fused_position9_P30_segmentation.tif -o ./dataExamples/ependymaP30/reconstruction
 ```

-  * to generate 1000 randomly shuffled ependymal tissue (random SET) :
+  * to generate 1000 randomly shuffled ependymal tissues (random SET) :

 ```
 python ./SET/model.py -l ./dataExamples/ependymaP30/Fused_position9_P30_segmentation.tif -o ./dataExamples/ependymaP30/allSimuOutput -s 1000
 ```

 Note that the random SET are generated one after the others and it can take long time.
+To accelerate the calcul, 1) use the -n option and specify a number of CPU to use multiprocessing 2) use a cluster to realize in parallele several unit shuffle simulation  (-s 1 instead of -s 1000) 3) anticipate the use of a mean measurement to analyse your observation of interest : the distribution a mean value can be approximate with only one occurence of the distribution with a gaussian $(\mu, std/sqrt(n))$, n the number of measure in the distribution.

 ## Arguments details :